cophi-wue/LLpro/README.md

                         separate file in DIR.
 ```

+Note: you can specify the resources directory (containing `ParZu` etc.) with the environment
+variable `LLPRO_RESOURCES_ROOT`, and the temporary workdir with the environment variable `LLPRO_TEMPDIR`.

 ## Installation

 The LLpro pipeline can be run either locally or as a Docker container.
 Running